Skip to content

 Does the validated prototype get thrown away later?

-No. From the start we build with engineering discipline on a production-ready foundation.
-Instead of a throwaway prototype that lands in the bin after the first test, you get a working prototype on a foundation that survives the path into production.
+No. From the start the prototype is built with engineering discipline on a production-ready foundation.
+Instead of a throwaway prototype that's discarded after the first test, you keep a working prototype on the same codebase you launch on.

 Sources